 I am interested in creating knowledge about wildlife.
 Hunting has changed my life and informed my perspective on conservation.
-Effective conservation depends on multiple groups of people engaging in dialogue to collaboratively create knowledge and find solutions.
-My goal is to celebrate the complexities in hunting and conservation and understand how we can collectively create knowledge about wildlife and use that knowledge for conservation.
+Effective conservation depends on multiple groups of people engaging in dialogue to create knowledge and find solutions.
+My goal is to celebrate the complexities in hunting and conservation.
+I want to understand how we can collaborate to create knowledge about wildlife and use that knowledge for conservation.

 We often assume that if we convince people to care about wildlife they will support conservation.
 Of course, people are unlikely to support something they don’t feel personally attached to.
 Unfortunately, simply caring about wildlife does not always lead to positive conservation behaviour or support for policies.
 So the task is not only to make people care about wildlife but to do so in a way that will inspire them to take… Read More

 We are in the midst of a biodiversity crisis.
 Globally, we are losing species to extinction at a minimum of 1,000 times the natural rate.
 Half of Canada’s wildlife species have declined since 1970.
 It is by now beyond debate that humans are impacting the world’s biodiversity, including wildlife at all levels, at a magnitude and rate that has never been seen before in the history of this planet.
 Academics and social… Read More

 At one point in this continent’s history, we had no legal mechanisms for wildlife management and conservation.
 At one point, unregulated hunting and development had reduced this continent’s waterfowl populations to terrifyingly low numbers.
 We almost lost the wood duck, Canada geese were in danger, trumpeter swans had declined significantly, and habitat was being lost at dramatic rates.
 Then in 1916, North Americans made a statement about the present and future value… Read More